 With this courageous revelation, Philomena begins.
 That same night, her daughter meets Martin Sixsmith and convinces him to take on the search for Anthony as a human-interest story.
 He agrees, begrudgingly (since human interest is beneath the former BBC foreign and political correspondent).
 Nonetheless, he and Philomena set off on a heartwarming odyssey that not only sets the stage for these two opposites to teach each other a thing or two (about anger and optimism) but, most importantly, traces what happened to Anthony (whose American identity was Michael Hess).

 It’s not easy to shake the shaming voices in your mind that taunt and convince you that you should be punished.
 But Philomena does.
-In the end, her belief that secrecy and lying is really the “sin,” not Anthony, wins out.
-Then, she can turn her self-hate to rightful anger at what’s been done to her and to her son.
+In the end, her belief that secrecy and lying are really the “sin,” not Anthony, wins out.
+Then, she can turn her self-hate into rightful anger at what’s been done to her and to her son.
 The way she expresses that anger?
 She tells Martin Sixsmith: “People should know what happened here” and his book, The Lost Child of Philomena Lee, is born.
 No longer shameful, her secret helps other mothers.
-Other children not known because not looked for can be found.
+Other children not known, because not looked for, can be found.